Updated June 2026Test-Driven Development with .NET MAUI and Blazor Hybrid

 - Practice red-green-refactor fluently and organize xUnit test suites that stay fast and maintainable.

-- Architect hybrid apps for testability: logic in services, platform access behind interfaces, DI as the testing seam.
+- Architect hybrid apps for testability from day one: logic in services and components, platform access behind interfaces, DI as the testing seam.

-- Drive Razor components test-first with bUnit: rendering, parameters, events, and state.
+- Drive Razor components test-first with bUnit: rendering, parameters, EventCallbacks, two-way binding, cascading values, lifecycle, and async state.

-- Test JS interop boundaries with faked IJSRuntime, and HybridWebView messaging contracts.
+- Test JS interop boundaries with a faked IJSRuntime, verify HybridWebView messaging contracts, and include accessibility checks in automated tests.

 Training Materials